usedhondacivic/FAST-ROBOTS-2023/webpage_gen/posts/lab_3/content.md

 ![Single Sensor wired](./assets/single_sensor_wired.png)

 I cut and soldered the provided QWIIC connectors to the two TOF sensors.
-They pass through a 4 way QWIIC splitter and are routed back to the Artemis.
+They pass through a 4-way QWIIC splitter and are routed back to the Artemis.

 Below is the entire system wired.